Sydney Driscoll: Characterization and introduction

 The character is introduced in the fifth-season episode "Surfing the Aftershocks", as a new swimmer at Rosewood High.
 She befriends Emily, who begins helping her with her swimming.
 Driscoll initially appears to be a sweet and soft-spoken student with an identity crisis, although she's later revealed to be working against the Liars.

 Storylines

 Season 5

-Emily first notices Sydney in "Surfing the Aftershocks", staring at her by the staircase at Rosewood High and later again at the lockers.
+Emily first notices Sydney in "Surfing the Aftershocks" staring at her by the staircase at Rosewood High and later again at the lockers.
 Thinking that she is staring because of Alison, Emily confronts her, only for Sydney to disclose that she admires her swimming talent and would love to hear Emily's opinions on her own abilities.
-At first, Emily is hesitant, but agrees to help Driscoll.
-Having watched Sydney swim, Emily and Driscoll head into the locker rooms, where Emily begins to measure Sydney's height to arm span ratio.
-Paige walks in and starts helping Emily, leading to an awkward conversation filled with suggestive innuendos.

-Walking into the locker rooms in "Thrown From the Ride", Sydney is disappointed in her 58-second time.
-Emily informs Driscoll that her technique has gotten better and then asks if they want to meet up the next day.
-Sydney replies that she'll have to ask her parents first, but it should be okay.
-Emily explains that her mother keeps asking questions about Alison's return to Rosewood, and Sydney tells her it's only natural and that she has questions too.
-The following day, Sydney meets Emily in the locker room and apologises for being late.
-Emily asks if Paige wants to join them, and Sydney backs her up, saying they're only doing sprints on the track.
-At the Pizzeria in town, Driscoll is spotted with Emily and Paige grabbing some food.
+At first, Emily is hesitant, but agrees to help her.
+Emily helps Sydney with her swimming and they later hang out with Paige.
+Emily later tells Sydney about Alison and Jenna's feud in high school.
+When the Liars walk into the cafeteria at school, Mona and her army, which includes Sydney, confront Alison.
+It is later revealed that Jenna and Sydney know each other and they meet with Mona.
+It is revealed that the three of them are working to take down Alison with someone else.